What Are Whales Doing With Broadcom

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Broadcom's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Broadcom's whale trades within a strike price range from $400.0 to $600.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Broadcom's whale activity within a strike price range from $250.0 to $690.0 in the last 30 days.

 Broadcom Option Volume And Open Interest Over Last 30 Days